Thomas Lacey

 Thomas Lacey (born 22 September 1993) is an Australian actor, singer and dancer.
 He is best known for his role as Benjamin "Ben" Tickle, a dance student, on the ABC television series Dance Academy.

 Personal life

-Thomas has been dancing since the age of two, first dancing at May Downs School of Dance.
-Thomas has training in ballet, tap, jazz, contemporary, hiphop, ballroom and acrobatics.
+Lacey has been dancing since the age of two, first dancing at May Downs School of Dance.
+Lacey has training in ballet, tap, jazz, contemporary, hiphop, ballroom and acrobatics.
 He was also believed to be doing international music styles at a young age such as Croatian, Japanese and other countries in the middle east.